b00f/gnome-trash/README.md

 ![Screenshot](https://gitlab.com/b00f/gnome-trash/-/raw/master/media/screenshot.png "Screenshot")

 It allows you to manage the trash items and empty or open the Trash folder.
-It hides completely when the trash is empty, and lists the files in the trash bin in the panel menu.
+It lists the files in the trash bin in the panel menu.

-## History

-This repository is inspired by [here](https://gitlab.com/bertoldia/gnome-shell-trash-extension).
-The original repository has not been updated for a long time.
-Some merge requests (including mine) are waiting for approval for more than a year.

 Note: This extension is only shows items under home trash folder(`~/.local/share/Trash`).
 There is an open [issue](https://gitlab.com/b00f/gnome-trash/-/issues/4) about supporting trash items on other partitions.
-Any help would be greatly appreciated.
+Any help or comment would be greatly appreciated.

 ## Install from source code